Robert Spencer, The Truth About Muhammad: Founder of the World’s Most Intolerant Religion. Regnery Publishing, 2007.

 The passage quoted above represents a more overt call for genocide than anything in contained within the pages of Mein Kampf.
-Yet it comes, neither from Mein Kampf, nor, for that matter, from the Quran or Islamic aḥādīth.
+Yet it comes, neither from Hitler, nor, for that matter, from the Quran or Islamic aḥādīth.
 Rather, it is a direct quotation from the Christian (and, of course, the Hebrew) Bible (Deuteronomy 20: 16-17).

 “He left none remaining, but utterly destroyed all that breathed, as the Lord God of Israel commanded” (Joshua 10:40).